 Most of us have a preference for where things go in the kitchen.
-We organize shelves, fill cabinets, and stock the fridge in an order that makes sense to us, or to whomever the cook in the house is.
+We organize shelves, fill cabinets, and stock the fridge in an order that makes sense to us; or to whomever the cook is in the house.
+But what about our little children?
+What makes sense for them?
+Read below to find out how to organize a kitchen for little children.

 This article is written by Karissa Tunis